ZhangLabTJU/fastBCR/example/README.md

   library(reticulate)
   ```

-  2. Create and activate the Python environment with the necessary dependencies:
+  2. Create and activate the Python environment with the necessary dependencies in Anaconda Prompt:
   ```bash
   conda create --name r-py-env python=3.9 conda activate r-py-env